Why Sifnos is Worth Visiting: 7 Reasons for 2026

 Not only was the food DELICIOUS, but we were able to chat with the owners and learn more about life on the island.

-The hospitality Frank and Ellie showed us was heartfelt and sincere.
-It is one of the best memories we have of Sifnos!
+The hospitality Frank and Ellie showed us was heartfelt, and is one of the best memories we have of Sifnos!

 Robyn pointing to the sign of Pano Petali just outside of Artemonas on Sifnos.

-Another reason to visit Sifnos is that it is easily accessible and mobility friendly.
+Another reason to visit Sifnos is that it is easy to get around and perfect for those traveling with fibromyalgia.

-We didn’t want to rely on a car to get around, since we already planned to rent a car on Milos, and for our road trip through the Peloponnese.
+We didn’t want to rely on a car to get around, since we already planned to rent a car on Milos, and for our 2 week Peloponnese road trip.

-The bus system is easy to use, frequent, cheap, and very comfortable.
-Of course, taxis are available too.
-But honestly, the buses are economical and conveniently take you to every town.
+The bus is easy to use, frequent, cheap, and very comfortable.
+Taxis are available too, but honestly, the buses are economical and conveniently take you to every town.

 For those with chronic pain or mobility issues, I found it easy to walk around each town we visited.